 In the FI network, or rather the MU network, you must use either a faculty (

 relay.fi.muni.cz) or university (

-Split tunneling does not work for some services at FI/MU
+Split tunneling does not work for some services on FI/MU

-Configuration for split tunneling must contain a list of all FI networks, resp.
-HIM.
-This list may change over the years, so your configuration may become out of date.
-Try using a full VPN, and if access to it works from you, update your split tunneling configuration by downloading a new version.
+The configuration for split tunnelingmust list all FI or MU networks.
+This list may change over the years, so your configuration may no longer be up-to-date.
+Try using a full VPN and if accessing the service from it works, update the split tunneling configuration by downloading a new version.

-Because VPN is fundamentally changing your Internet connection, you may want to consider it alternative ways how to act for our faculty or university or other external services as if you were accessing from the FI network.
+Because a VPN fundamentally changes your Internet connection, you may also want to consider alternative ways to appear to our faculty or university or other external services as if you were accessing from the FI network.

-It can also be used university VPN , although it may not make some services available to you (available only from the FI network).
+University VPNs can also be used, although they may not give you access to some services (available only from the FI network).